COSMOS-CTC-Cambridge/damtp-research-programming/modules/io_viz.md

     -   latency is more likely to ruin performance than anything else, so unless you know exactly where the I/O bottleneck is, do big writes into big files, even buffering internally in your code if necessary
     -   and big writes really means big: a 10 MB write is not a big write, let alone a big file!
     -   unfortunately, python is not very good at demonstrating this but you can try to compile and run this (available in `codes/cpp/chunk_size_effect.c`)
+-   TODO!!!
+This does not get exported
+-   TODO!!! and this does not compile on cosmos!

 ``` {.example}

 #define _GNU_SOURCE 1
 #define _POSIX_C_SOURCE 200809L
 #define _XOPEN_SOURCE 700